Rm 4:19 Institute of Medical Sciences Foresterhill Aberdeen AB25 2ZD

 Dr Campbell Gourlay, University of Kent - Investigating the role of mitochondrial electron transport chain function in fungal pathogenicity and drug resistance.

-Dr Donna MaCallum, University of Aberdeen - Human skin ex-plant model to study fungal infections.
+Dr Donna MaCallum, University of Aberdeen - Human skin models to study fungal infections.

 Dr Soumya Palliyl, Professor Andy Porter, Scottish Biologics Facility - Developing fungal cell surface targeting antibodies.

 Dr Annika Scheynius, Karolinska Institute - Malassezia sympodialis interactions with the host.

 EU FunHoMic Innovative Training Network 2019-2023 “Deciphering the fungus-host-microbiota interplay to improve the management of fungal infections” PI with Dr Alan Walker and Prof Al Brown.